DoubleShotgun/Rasm/README.md

 Rasm is a simple but powerful [RISC-V](https://riscv.org/about/) (RV64I) assembler that aims to make the syntax to be more like [C](https://en.wikipedia.org/wiki/C_(programming_language)), and it's written in [Nelua](https://nelua.io).
 <br>

-## Why in Nelua

-Nelua is a minimal, efficient, statically-typed programming that compiles down to C and native code.
-This means you don't need Nelua to compile Rasm, Just any C compiler!

-Nelua also is very good at handling data and dynamic array, (Like [sequences](https://nelua.io/libraries/#sequence)) and it's syntax is inspired by [Lua](https://www.lua.org/about.html)
-(I like Lua)

 ## Instruction Set

 - [x] RV64I Base <br>